Posted November 19, 2015

 The rise in mobile usage highlights a growing trend of mobile-specific attacks that are more malicious than ever.
 To stay safe while shopping on your mobile device during the holiday season, look out for the following threats to mobile safety:

-- Mobile-Specific Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs.: Mobile-malware is designed to specifically infect the operating systems (OS) of mobile devices.
+- Mobile-Specific Malware: Software that is intended to damage or disable computers and computer systems.: Mobile-malware is designed to specifically infect the operating systems (OS) of mobile devices.
 According to the Government Accountability Office (GAO), mobile-malware has increased 185 percent since 2014.
 Mobile-malware can give criminals access to all personal and business data stored on your device, including passwords, financial information, files, and images.
 This can be especially problematic for companies with a Bring Your Own Device (BYOD) environment.

-- Phishing: The use of emails that appear to be from a legitimate, trusted source that are enticed to trick recipients into entering valid credentials including personal information such as passwords or credit card numbers into a fake platform or service.
-LookingGlass Cyber (n) - tailoring an attack (such as email) to garner trust and credentials that are then used maliciously.
-The preverbal digital version of the ol' hook and bait.
+- Phishing: The fraudulent practice of sending emails purporting to be from reputable companies in order to induce individuals to reveal personal information, such as passwords and credit card numbers.
 Emails/Websites and SMShing via Text or Phone Call: Cybercriminals often use this method to lure victims into giving away personal information via “too good to be true” deals.
 Mobile devices’ small screens make it harder for you to confirm the legitimacy of these messages and websites.
 A rule of thumb is to never give personal, private information to someone you’re communicating with online or over the phone if you’ve never met them in person or aren’t 100 percent confident of their identity.

 - Link Shortening: Shortened links can hide the final URL destination, prompting you to unknowingly visit an infected site.
 Unlike on a computer, mobile devices don’t give you the ability to hover over a link with your mouse to verify where the link is taking you.